-A NetSuite connection is configured using the NetSuite connector to establish access with a specific NetSuite instance.
-Once a connection is established, you can configure one or more NetSuite activities associated with that connection to use as a source or target within an operation.
-In addition, the NetSuite connection can be used within scripts.
+A NetSuite connection is configured using the NetSuite connector, establishing access to the NetSuite endpoint.
+Once a connection is established, you can configure one or more NetSuite activities associated with that connection to be used either as a source to provide data to an operation or as a target to consume data in an operation.
+In addition, the NetSuite connection can be used in scripts.

 Creating or Editing a NetSuite Connection

-To configure a new NetSuite connection, within the Connectors filter, click the NetSuite connector block:
+To configure a new NetSuite connection, use the Show dropdown to filter on Connectors, and then click the NetSuite connector block:

-To configure an existing NetSuite connection, within the Endpoints filter, double-click the NetSuite connection block:
+To configure an existing NetSuite connection, use the Show dropdown to filter on Endpoints, and then double-click the NetSuite connection block:

-This will open a configuration screen for the NetSuite connection, covered next.
+These open the configuration screen for the NetSuite connection, covered next.

 Configuring a NetSuite Connection